A Weekend in Sofia

 Traces of the political past of Sofia?
 Not in museums!

-Many European countries and citys are earning money from tourists with presenting their political past in museums, exhibitions, former homes of dictators, former prisons or parliament buildings.
+Many European countries and cities are earning money from tourists with presenting their political past in museums, exhibitions, former homes of dictators, former prisons or parliament buildings.
 Especially the eastern European countries usually have a lot to offer in terms of after World War II history and crazy communist dictators.

 Apart from the Museum of Socialist Art, we were not able to find museums or exhibitions in Sofia, that deal with the political past of the country after 1940.
 That was a little disappointing.
 Even the National History Museum doesn’t show anything about the younger history.

-Sofia: Clash between communist past and capitalistic present
+Sofia: Communist past and capitalistic present

 Still, by walking around the city center of Sofia, you can feel the clashes between the communist past and the capitalistic present.
 The “Monument to the Soviet Army” meets art meets shopping malls.
-You find old public phones, walls full of graffitis, market stalls selling everything from sanitary goods to souvenirs.
-You find trams, that look like the old ones from the East German city of Leipzig.
+You will find old public phones, walls full of graffitis, market stalls selling everything from sanitary goods to souvenirs.
+You will find trams, that look like the old ones from the East German city of Leipzig.

 You find shops selling fur coats.
 You find shopping malls full of western brands.
 You find too many Mc Donald’s restaurants.
 You find big holes in pedestrian walkways next to stylish bars.
 You find massive dish antennas on balconies.